code

 Explanation of The Attack

-At the beginning of our research, we thoroughly examined the targeted web application cache mechanism, delving into its cache keys and logic.
-Then, we tried appending different HTTP headers into a specific request, expecting the server to accept one of our attempts until we discovered a valid reflection in the response while using the X-Forwarded-Host header.
+We began our research by examining the web application’s cache mechanism, including its keys and logic.
+Next, we appended various HTTP headers to a request, testing the server until we discovered a valid reflection using the X-Forwarded-Host header.

 Exploitation